vincentlortie/ClinBall/README.md

 The goal of this project is to predict ClinVar predictions on variants that lack existing ClinVar data.

-Final Model Presented can be found at `notebooks/experiments/AIGenomics_Model_Quickstart.ipynb`.
+Final Model Presented can be found [here](https://github.com/vincentlortie/ClinBall/blob/master/notebooks/experiments/AIGenomics_Model_Quickstart.ipynb) or at `notebooks/experiments/AIGenomics_Model_Quickstart.ipynb`.
 For quick start to run, please see `notebooks/QuickStart.txt` or clone and run `notebooks/experiments/AIGenomics_Model_Quickstart.ipynb` directly.

 ---
 # Report